Camarillo, Oxnard, Simi, RPV, & TO

 Jim trying the phone in his yet-to-be constructed office at First Lutheran School.
 He was principal here for three years, from 1986 through 1989.

-Jim then took a position as principal and 8th Grade teacher at Trinity Lutheran Church / Trinity Lutheran Preschool / Good Shepherd Lutheran School at 2949 Alamo St, Simi Valley, CA. Simi Valley was a 40-minute commute for Jim, the longest of his career..
-Simi Valley was considerably hotter than coastal Camarillo.
-The commute, the hear, and the fact that Jim ended up teaching not just 8th Grade but also 7th Grade, resulted in only a two year stint.
+Jim then took a position as principal and 8th Grade teacher at Trinity Lutheran Church / Trinity Lutheran Preschool / Good Shepherd Lutheran School at 2949 Alamo St, Simi Valley, CA. Simi Valley was a 40-minute commute for Jim, the longest of his career.
+Simi Valley was also considerably hotter than coastal Camarillo.
+The commute, the hear, and the fact that Jim ended up teaching not just Grade 8 but also Grade 7, resulted in only a two year stint.
 He was here from 1989 through 1991.

-In an effort to remedy the less-than-favorable conditions, beginning Fall 1991, Jim became principal at St. John’s Lutheran Church and School, 1500 N C St, Oxnard, CA. He remained here for seven years, from 1991 to 1998.
+In an effort to remedy the less-than-favorable conditions in Simi Valley, beginning Fall 1991, Jim became principal at St. John’s Lutheran Church and School, 1500 N C St, Oxnard, CA. He remained here for seven years, from 1991 to 1998.
 Ruth also returned to teaching at St. John’s.

 In 1998, Jim and Ruth moved to San Pedro, where both worked at Christ Lutheran Church and School in neighboring Rancho Palos Verdes (28850 S Western Ave).